OpenTranslationBible/open-bible/en-GB/18.Job/md/job-15.md

 ## Job 15:22

-> He does not expect to escape from darkness;
+> He does not anticipate freedom from darkness;
-> he is destined for the sword.
+> he is marked for the sword.

 ## Job 15:23